Alcaro/misctoys/zeus.md

 For elite housing, I start with a 89 tiles long straight road (178 drachma).
 The outer 40 tiles on each end are Boulevard; the middle contains roads to both sides (sometimes one road is omitted, for space reasons), a Grand Agora, and Tax Office and Maintenance Office.
 Beyond the end of the road, I place Gymnasium, and additional Tax Office and Maintenance Office (usually on a road to the side, for space reasons).
 The Gymnasium can't reach the innermost four houses; this is solved by placing more Gymnasiums on the side roads by the Agora (sometimes without a Maintenance Office - on Beginner difficulty, Gymnasium is one of few buildings that can neither collapse nor catch fire).
 I omit the Infirmary - it'll make the game say hygiene isn't perfect, but it has no real consequences.
 Like common housing, I put Fish Ponds behind the houses, culture behind the road end roadblocks, and I ignore the roaming culture walkers.
 This allows one Agora to cover 40 elite houses, neatly filling the palace.

 The above can, of course, be reduced, in case of space constraints; most cities can't fit the elite housing's 89x19 rectangle (plus the culture at the end), and even the common district's 41x22 won't always fit, especially in colonies.
 I often remove a few appeal buildings, and sometimes shorten the districts.
+(In rare cases, I try another shape.)

-In Atlantis, I replace the elite district's middle Maintenance Office with Bibliotheke (or, on the easiest difficulty, I simply omit the Bibliotheke - as long as the Museum is functional, they'll reach Estate even without scholar access).
+In Atlantis, I replace the elite district's middle Maintenance Office with Bibliotheke (or, on Beginner difficulty, I simply omit the Bibliotheke - as long as the Museum is functional, they'll reach Estate even without scholar access).
 I also replace every Fish Pond with Stone Circle; they are, by far, the most powerful, though their range is shorter than Fish Pond and Baths.

 Invading gods
 -------------